205.259.8780 /

 Aesthetic and Functional Planning

 Corporate interior design is the aesthetic and functional planning of the workspaces of a business.
 This includes offices, boardrooms, reception areas, and other locations used in the day-to-day operations of companies.
 As with other areas of interior design, corporate interior design creates spaces that facilitate efficiency, while also being safe and aesthetically pleasing.
 These environments reflect the unique ethos of the company, while also meeting the needs of the employees and clients.
-Simply put, this can be crucial for the success of the business, so when it comes to corporate interior design, the stakes are high.
+Simply put, this can be crucial for the success of the business, so when it comes to business interiors, the stakes are high.
 Whether you’re looking to redefine your corporate identity, or are looking to emerge as a competitive professional organization, it’s essential to choose an experienced and skilful interior designer that specializes in this demanding field.

 Heidi H. Core, RID, IIDA has an immense range of expertise, and over 25 years of experience working closely with her corporate clients to ensure that their needs are met, and expectations surpassed.
 To learn more about how Heidi Core Interior Design can transform your space and business, contact her Birmingham, Alabama offices.
 Call (205) 259-8780 or fill out this convenient online form.